 Communication is Key

-Leaders have many roles and responsibilities they need to fulfill every day.
-They might oversee creative projects one moment, resolve a conflict the next, and finish it all up by reviewing the company budget.
+A typical leader might oversee creative projects one moment, resolve a conflict the next, and finish it all up by reviewing the company budget.
 Though these roles are crucial, nothing is more important to a leader than developing a vision and communicating that to their team.

 4 Communication Strategies for Leaders